Prior to this, Jesus has been telling his disciples to forgive each other. The conversation goes something like this:

 Disciples: Gosh, that's hard.
 We need more faith to do that!
 Give us more faith!

 Jesus: You don't need more.
 You just need some.
-And you obviously don't have any.
+A little can go a long way.

 Next Jesus tells them a parable about how improper it would be for a servant to return from the fields and expect his master to reward him for his work.
 The servant's work is just what's expected of him.
 It's what the servant owes his master.
 When the servant returns from the fields, he serves his master, continuing to put the master's desires above his own.
 That is the proper order of things.
 End of story.